Analytic Theory on the Space of Blaschke Products: Simultaneous Uniformization and Pressure Metric: Introduction

 \section{Introduction}

-On the Riemann sphere $\mathbb{P}^1$, the dynamics of rational maps and those of Kleinian groups exhibit many analogous phenomena.
-This analogy is known as Sullivan's dictionary.
-Within this framework, McMullen's works \cite{McMullen08,McM_simul,McM_CompExpCircle,McM_DynDisk} have shown that Blaschke products and Fuchsian groups, as well as their respective deformation spaces, share many similar dynamical properties.
-Very recently, Luo \cite{Luo_GeoFiniteDegenI, Luo_GeoFiniteDegenII} has extended this analogy to quasi-Blaschke products and quasi-Fuchsian groups, and has proved various results for quasi-Blaschke products which have counterparts in the 3-dimensional hyperbolic geometry.
-In our previous paper \cite{HLP23}, we studied the {\it pressure metric} on the space $\QB_d^{fm}$ of degree $d \ge 2$ fixed-point-marked quasi-Blaschke products.
-In particular, we studied the degeneracy loci of the pressure semi-norm.
-Our work parallels the work of Bridgeman \cite{Bridgeman_WPMetricQF}, who worked in the context of quasi-Fuchsian groups.

-In this paper, we further develop the correspondence between (quasi-)Blaschke products and (quasi-)Fuchsian groups, in the realm of Sullivan's dictionary.
+On the Riemann sphere $\mathbb{P}^1$, the dynamics of rational maps and those of Kleinian groups exhibit many analogous phenomena, which are known as Sullivan's dictionary.
+Within this framework, McMullen has shown that Blaschke products and Fuchsian groups, as well as their respective deformation spaces, share many similar dynamical properties \cite{McMullen08,McM_simul,McM_CompExpCircle,McM_DynDisk}.
+Very recently, Luo has extended this analogy to quasi-Blaschke products and quasi-Fuchsian groups, and has proved various results for quasi-Blaschke products which have counterparts in the 3-dimensional hyperbolic geometry \cite{Luo_GeoFiniteDegenI, Luo_GeoFiniteDegenII}.
+In an earlier paper \cite{HLP23}, we studied the degenerate locus of the {\it pressure semi-norm} on the space $\QB_d^{fm}$ of degree $d \ge 2$ fixed-point-marked quasi-Blaschke products, which parallels the work of Bridgeman \cite{Bridgeman_WPMetricQF} in the context of quasi-Fuchsian groups.
+In this paper, we further develop the analogies between (quasi-)Blaschke products and (quasi-)Fuchsian groups.

+In \cite{McMullen08}, McMullen defined the {\it Weil--Petersson semi-norm} $||\cdot||_{WP}$ on the space $\Bcal_d^{fm}$ of degree $d \ge 2$ fixed-point-marked Blaschke products.
+We call it the Weil–Petersson semi-norm because a similar construction in the setting of Fuchsian groups yields a constant multiple of the Weil–Petersson norm; see \cite[Theorem 1.12]{McMullen08}.
+McMullen also showed that there are several equivalent ways to construct the semi-norm $||\cdot||_{WP}$ on $\Bcal_d^{fm}$; see \cite[Theorems 1.6 and 1.7]{McMullen08}.
+However, it remains unknown whether this semi-norm is non-degenerate, namely, if there exist $[f] \in \Bcal_d^{fm}$ and a non-zero tangent vector $\vec{v} \in T_{[f]}\Bcal_d^{fm}$ with $||\vec{v}||_{WP}=0$.
+The main goal of this paper is to address this non-degeneracy question.

+As a byproduct of proving the non-degeneracy of the semi-norm $||\cdot||_{WP}$, we obtain a simultaneous uniformization theorem for quasi-Blaschke products, which is analogous to Bers' simultaneous uniformization theorem for quasi-Fuchsian groups and is interesting in its own right.